 General Course Info

-Per Maryland State guidance, while wearing a PFD – face coverings are not recommended.
-However, face coverings must be worn by all customers on the property and docks.
+Per Maryland State guidance, while wearing a PFD, face coverings are not recommended.
 On the boats – mutual consent applies.
 If all parties on the boat are comfortable with removing face coverings, they are not required.
 If one party is uncomfortable without face coverings, everyone must keep their face coverings on.

 Course Specific Guidance